-2.5 Right of Revision
+Section 4.
+Right of Revision

-The County reserves the right to establish limitations and requirements which are more stringent than those required by either State or Federal regulation if deemed necessary to comply with the objectives presented in section 1.1 of this ordinance or the general and specific prohibitions in section 2.1 of this ordinance, as is allowed by 40 CFR 403.4.
+The County reserves the right to establish limitations and requirements which are more stringent than those required by either State or Federal regulation if deemed necessary to comply with the objectives presented in Part 1, section 1 of this ordinance or the general and specific prohibitions in Part 3, Article 1 of this ordinance, as is allowed by 40 CFR 403.4.

-2.6 Dilution
+Section 5.
+Dilution